abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

   - section_id: banner
     title: The public sector is under more pressure than ever
     content: >
-      citizens' expectations are set by the modern digital services they use every day
+      Citizens' expectations are constantly raised by the modern digital services they use every day.
+The civil service has a strong modernisation and reform agenda.

-      get public sector orgs running like any modern and well-equipped digital business, with a strong focus on their users.
+      We help to get public sector orgs running like a modern and well-equipped digital business, with a strong focus on their users.

-      most importantly, digital can enable fundamentally better ways of addressing the social challenges they are tasked to address
+      Most importantly, digital can enable fundamentally better ways of addressing the social challenges our institutions are tasked to address.
     image_alt: Whitehall
     actions: []
     type: section_hero